TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.5.2 =
+* Fix problem with user-submitted categories on link submission

 = 5.8.5.1 =
 * Reverted all new functions from 5.8.5 until further testing can be done to resolve layout with new version